Michael Cohen (lawyer): Conviction for perjury in congressional testimony

 On November 29, 2018, Cohen pleaded guilty to lying to the Senate Intelligence Committee and House Intelligence Committee in 2017 regarding the proposed Trump Tower Moscow deal that he spearheaded in 2015 and 2016.
 Cohen had told Congress that the deal ceased in January 2016 when it actually ended in June 2016, and that he had not received a response about the deal from the office of a senior Russian official when he actually had.
 Cohen said that he had given the false testimony in order to be consistent with Trump's "repeated disavowals of commercial and political ties between himself and Russia" and out of loyalty to Trump.
 Cohen received a two-month sentence, to be served concurrently with his three-year sentence for tax fraud, for the false testimony.

 This charge was brought directly by Robert Mueller's investigation, rather than the United States Attorney for the SDNY, who brought the previous charges against Cohen.
 In a sentencing memorandum filed the following day, Cohen's attorneys stated he kept Trump "apprised" of the "substantive conversation" Cohen had in January 2016 with a Russian official, and discussed with Trump traveling to Russia to advance the project during the summer of 2016.
 The filing also stated Cohen "remained in close and regular contact with White House-based staff and legal counsel" as he prepared to provide false testimony to Congress.

-According to a BuzzFeed report on January 17, 2019, Trump personally directed Cohen to lie to Congress about the Trump Tower Moscow project.
-However, a spokesman for the Special Counsel investigation later said the report was "not accurate", but did not specify "which parts of the BuzzFeed story they were calling untrue".
+According to a BuzzFeed report on January 17, 2019, which cited anonymous sources and which CNN was not able to corroborate, Trump personally directed Cohen to lie to Congress about the Trump Tower Moscow project.
+A spokesperson for Trump denied the Buzzfeed allegations.
+A spokesman for the Special Counsel investigation took the unusual step of issuing a rebuttal which stated: "BuzzFeed’s description of specific statements to the Special Counsel’s Office, and characterization of documents and testimony obtained by this office, regarding Michael Cohen’s Congressional testimony are not accurate."
+CNN reporters responded by stating: "The special counsel’s office did not go into detail about which parts of the BuzzFeed story they were calling untrue.
+The BuzzFeed story made several other claims that remain uncorroborated by other media outlets regarding Cohen’s lies to Congress and communications with Mueller."

 On February 26, 2019, Cohen was officially disbarred by the New York Supreme Court, Appellate Division.